-All requests that do not fall within the Privacy Act 2020 and the privacy provisions of the Local Government Official

-Information and Meetings Act 1987 are published on our website.
+All requests that do not fall within the Privacy Act 2020 and the privacy provisions of the Local Government Official Information and Meetings Act 1987 are published on our website.
+Days to complete 2022/2023

 Almost all responses were provided to submitters within the 20-day timeframe (one received at the end of the fourth quarter was still pending on 30 June).
 Over 30 percent were sent within 5 days of receipt.